-Planning your deer hunt
+Planning your whitetail deer hunting trip

 It’s no secret that every deer hunter with a pulse loves to hunt the rut.
 The unfortunate truth is that when you’re booking a guided deer hunt, there is always going to be a limited number of spots available during that coveted piece of the season.
 However, you can have just as much success in the early season and post-rut as well if you take planning your deer hunt seriously.

-Increase your odds throughout the coming deer season.
+Six things to think about that will increase your odds of taking a trophy buck throughout the coming deer season.

 1. Don’t leave your rattling antlers at home during the early season.